Sean-Dickey-thycotic-com/ssi-docs/sailpoint/identitynow/config/index.md

    * The __BaseURL:__ the BaseURL will be the URL to your Secret Server Installation.

-   * __Username and Password:__ Username and password should be for a user with administrative rights inside SS (this will be the user that the SCMIN connector will use for API calls.
+   * __Username and Password:__ Username and password should be for a user with administrative rights inside Secret Server (this will be the user that the SCIM connector will use for API calls.

 1. Click on __Save__ and it will launch a connection test.